bloodgroup-cplusplus/DESIGN-PATTERNS-IN-C-/Readme.md

+#UNDERSTANDING PROJECT STRUCTURE IN C++
+**Read this article here [C/C++ Project Structure] (https://dev.to/narasimha1997/understanding-c-c-build-system-by-building-a-simple-project-part-1-4fff)**
+**Project structrue has to be easily understandble and should isolate different functionalites as much as possible.
+No one will ever stop us from using our own project, but most of the open source projects built with C/ C++ use this structure: project_root
+  - include
+  - src
+      - module-1
+      - module-2
+      - module-n
+      - main.c/main.cc (depends on the project)
+  - Makefile
+  - README
+  - LICENSE
+  - misc files**
+**Let's have a look at each and every file/directory means** **1 include - THis is the place where all our header files live** **2 src - The direcotry that contains all our source code.
+We can have multiple sub-directories/modules inside src.
+Also we can have a main function file insider src**.
+**3 makefile - Makefiles are used by make command , we wil be using make to build our project

 # COMMON C++ CONVENTIONS AND DESIGN PATTERNS

 **These are important statements derived directly from the book [Effective C++] (https://www.amazon.com/Effective-Specific-Addison-Wesley-Professional-Computing-ebook/dp/B004V4420U/ref=sr_1_2?crid=B7OBYHH2NS3F&keywords=effective+c%2B%2B&qid=1651293361&sprefix=effective+c%2B%2B%2Caps%2C541&sr=8-2)**

 **The easiest way to view C++ not as a single language but a federation of related languages.**